MarkSFrancis/awesome-csr-api/README.md

 For secret values that you don't want in source control or Cloudflare logs (such as API keys), you should use [Cloudflare secrets](https://developers.cloudflare.com/workers/configuration/secrets/)

-### Adding a non-cloudflare resource
+### Adding non-cloudflare resource(s)

-Because your BE infrastructure is outside of Cloudflare, you'll need to set up your own CI/CD scripts to deploy to the relevant infrastructure provider(s).
-Unfortunately, you'll have to figure out how to deploy it yourself, as we cannot provide a guide for you on interacting with your own infrastructure.
+Because it is outside of Cloudflare, you'll need to set up your own CI/CD scripts to deploy to the relevant provider(s).
+Unfortunately, you'll have to figure out how to deploy it yourself, as we cannot provide a guide for you on interacting with your own resources.

 That said, we do make the following recommendations:

-- Create a single "preview" environment rather than creating a new environment each time.
-This avoids the additional complexity that comes from needing to clean up your custom infrastructure for all preview deployments.
+- Consider running a clean up for "preview" mode deployment's resource(s) when their PRs are merged.
+This avoids leaving lots of unnecessary infrastructure lying around
+- Make sure that "preview" deployments can be made in parallel.
+It's likely that multiple PRs will exist concurrently, so you'll need to support having multiple "preview" deployments running side-by-side
+- Consider the cost of "preview" deployments.
+If you can't scale to zero, you might want a much smaller version of your service than the production version (such as less RAM, less CPU, etc.)
+- Consider managing your custom resource(s) in a separate repository, with a single deployment each for development, preview, and production environments, particularly if it's not likely to need changes to it to be deployed at the same time as changes to this project
-- Keep the variables that Cloudflare will need consistent.
-If they're dynamic (e.g. they change on every deployment), you'll likely need to opt-out of Cloudflare's built-in `git` integration and use [wrangler deploy](https://developers.cloudflare.com/pages/get-started/direct-upload/#deploy-your-assets) instead, so that you can inject any generated values from your infrastructure into the Cloudflare `wrangler.toml` file
+- Keep the variables that Cloudflare will need consistent (e.g. all preview releases use the same variable values).
+If they're dynamic (e.g. they change on every PR deployment), you'll likely need to opt-out of Cloudflare's built-in `git` integration and use [wrangler deploy](https://developers.cloudflare.com/pages/get-started/direct-upload/#deploy-your-assets) instead, so that you can inject any generated values from your resource(s) into the Cloudflare `wrangler.toml` file before the app is deployed to Cloudflare

+Once you've got the resource(s) deploying, check out the [integration](#interacting-with-an-existing-api--service) section to integrate this project with it.

 ### Hosting somewhere else